bill-lliu/website/README.md

-This is my Personal Website Portfolio built using React, React-mdl, and bootstrapped with the help of create-react-app.
+This is my Personal Website Portfolio built using React, React-mdl, and started with the help of create-react-app.